 After an incredible decade, Aaron Ramsey is set to depart Arsenal next summer.
 The Gunners reportedly withdrew a four-year contract initially put on the table.

 It was speculated that the 27-year-old was aiming to match Mesut Ozil’s new £350,000-a-week deal.
-There was also another report that the player himself is pondering over a mega-offer from China.
+There was also another report that the player himself was pondering over a mega-offer from China.
 At least there, he would eclipse the German’s mammoth earnings.

 However, a combination of reasons may be responsible for his imminent exit.
 The major conundrum centres on his huge demands.
-Having assessed the midfielder, Unai Emery may have opted that the club’s already stretched wage bill would be better spent elsewhere as he realises the limitations of splashing the cash on new talent.
+Having assessed the midfielder, Unai Emery may have decided that the club’s already stretched wage bill would be better spent elsewhere as he realises the limitations of splashing the cash on new talent.

 “We’ve seen him (Ramsey) in the Euros dominating when he was absolutely fantastic, we’ve seen the season (2013-14) he has with Arsenal scoring 20-plus goals and was amazing, we’ve seen he can score in big games, winning cup finals,” Ian Wright told BBC Radio 5 live.

 ”But in respect of a consistent performer for the season, making the difference in the league when he’s needed?
 When was the last time he’s done that?”

 “The impact he’s made in the last few games Iwobi, coming on and he’s actually replaced Ramsey and he’s made an impact.